Beautiful demoiselle: Larval habitat

 The larvae live in streams, and are mainly dependent on the water plants.
 The larvae need the stems and leaves to hold on to, especially in areas with strong currents.
 Because of this, it is extremely rare to find them in barren locations, flat expiring banks, or areas with a smooth stone floor.
 They also live in small natural lakes or ponds with limestone bedrock.
 They live in quiet areas between alluvial leaves or exposed roots.
-They can be found on submerged plants such as waterweed (Elodea sp.), water crowfoot (Ranunculus fluitans), or other plants submerged between a few centimeters to several decimeters.
+They can be found on submerged plants such as waterweed (Elodea sp.), water crowfoot (Ranunculus fluitans), or other plants submerged between a few centimetres to several decimetres.

 Compared with the larvae of the banded demoiselle, the larvae of the beautiful demoiselle prefer quieter areas of the water, since slower flows allow for a more effective absorption of oxygen underwater.
 Only in very rare cases are the larvae present in stagnant water.
 The larvae reside mainly in vegetation.

 An important factor in the occurrence of beautiful demoiselles is the oxygen in the water.
 The larvae are much more sensitive to oxygen deficiency than the larvae of the banded demoiselle, and need sufficient oxygen saturation in the water.
 Waters with high levels of sediment and sludge are not a good habitat for the larvae.

 Another key factor for the occurrence of the larvae of the beautiful demoiselle is the temperature of the water.
 This species prefers cooler, shadier areas of the water, with an optimal summer average temperature between 13 and 18 °C. At temperatures above 22 °C, injuries to larvae were observed, as well as a reduced hatchability of eggs.
 Individual populations may adapt to permanently higher temperatures.